-One of the biggest mysteries of the Gospels over the years is why Jesus did not want anyone to tell others who he was.
-Some suggest it was just a psychological ploy to get the people to do just the opposite.
-Others suggest that he wanted to reveal his identity himself and not have it distorted by well-meaning but ill-informed people.
+One of the biggest mysteries of the gospels over the years is why, during much of his ministry, Jesus does not want anyone to tell others who he is.
+Some suggest it is just a psychological ploy to get the people to do just the opposite.
+Others suggest that he wants to reveal his identity himself and not have it distorted by well-meaning but ill-informed people.

-It seems to me that Jesus didn't want the people to go around saying who he is because this puts him in a mold, a category, a title, that the people of his day had pre-defined.
+It seems to me that Jesus doesn't want the people to go around saying who he is because this puts him in a mold, a category, a title, that the people of his day had pre-defined.
 Jesus wants to redefine the meaning of Son of God.
-He wants to re-wire the circuits of what people think that it means to be Christ, the Messiah of the Jews.
-So until he can live it and show it, he refuses to let others spread it.
+He wants to re-wire the circuits of what people think that it means to be the Christ, the Messiah.
+So until he can live it and show it, he doesn't want others to spread it.
 He will let his life, the cross, and his resurrection define his identity.
 Only then will he send his disciples out to tell the entire world who he is!

 There is something wonderfully essential about the cross and resurrection that helps us define Jesus' identity.
-Without them, we are not only misinformed, but we are also without a true Savior!
+Without them, not only are we misinformed, but we are also without a true Savior!